Understanding Internet Speed Test Results

 - Under 1 Mbps and even general web browsing will feel sluggish, and the lower the speed the less reliable your overall connection is.

-Most modern LTE modems are capable of real-world upload speeds of 50Mbps, and some flagships ones support up to 150Mbps.
+Most modern modems are capable of real-world upload speeds of 50Mbps, and some flagships ones support up to 150Mbps.

 As long as you have enough capacity to get done what you need, don't stress too much about it.
 A reliable steady connection is usually more important than faster speeds.